The After-Life In Ancient Greece

 The Land of the Dead

-The afterlife was known as Hades and was a grey world ruled by the Lord of the Dead, also known as Hades.
+The afterlife was known as Hades and was a grey world ruled by Hades, the Lord of the Dead, and his queen Persephone.
 Within this misty realm, however, were different planes of existence the dead could inhabit.
-If they had lived a good life and were remembered by the living they could enjoy the sunny pleasures of Elysium; if they were wicked then they fell into the darker pits of Tartarus while, if they were forgotten, they wandered eternally in the bleakness of the land of Hades.
-While both Elysium and Tartarus existed in the time of the writer Hesiod (contemporary of Homer) they were not understood then in the same way they came to be.
+If they had lived a good life, and were remembered well by the living, they could enjoy the sunny pleasures of the Plain of Asphodel (Aspodel Meadows); if they had been warriors who died bravely in battle then they went to Elysium; if they were wicked then they fell into the darker pits of Tartarus where they were punished while, if they were forgotten, they wandered eternally in the blackness of Tartarus.
+While Asphodel, Elysium, and Tartarus existed in the time of the writer Hesiod (contemporary of Homer) - as well as the Isles of the Blessed where the spirits pure in heart lived - they were not understood then in the same way they came to be.

 Remove Ads